kondrak/vkQuake2/README.md

 ```
 sudo apt install make gcc g++ mesa-common-dev libglu1-mesa-dev libxxf86dga-dev libxxf86vm-dev libasound2-dev libx11-dev libxcb1-dev
 ```
-- Install the [Vulkan SDK](https://vulkan.lunarg.com/) - the easiest way is to use [LunarG Ubuntu Packages](https://vulkan.lunarg.com/sdk/home#linux) - just follow the instructions and there will be no additional steps required.
+- Install the latest [Vulkan SDK](https://vulkan.lunarg.com/) - the easiest way is to use [LunarG Ubuntu Packages](https://vulkan.lunarg.com/sdk/home#linux) - just follow the instructions and there will be no additional steps required.
 If you decide for a manual installation, make sure that proper environment variables are set afterwards by adding the following section to your `.bashrc` file (replace SDK version and location with the ones corresponding to your system):
 ```
-export VULKAN_SDK=/home/user/VulkanSDK/1.1.92.1/x86_64
+export VULKAN_SDK=/home/user/VulkanSDK/1.2.141.2/x86_64
 export PATH=$VULKAN_SDK/bin:$PATH
 export LD_LIBRARY_PATH=$VULKAN_SDK/lib:$LD_LIBRARY_PATH
 export VK_LAYER_PATH=$VULKAN_SDK/etc/explicit_layer.d